 Open-access journals ... received fewer submissions and were less selective in choosing among submissions.
 [It continued] essentially all of the journals reported using editorial review to select and edit submissions.
-But nearly all of the traditional journals used external peer review, while only editorial staff members reviewed submissions of about 30 percent of the open-access journals.75
+But nearly all of the traditional journals used external peer review, while only editorial staff members reviewed submissions of about 30 percent of the open-access journals.79

-Another study found that the most rigorous peer review, "as measured by their [journals'] reliance on external reviewers," was largely by traditional publishers, and that, in contrast, "full open access journals tended to depend heavily on editorial staff only for peer review, " except for two subsets of open access journals - BioMed Central (BMC) and Internet Scientific Publications (ISP) journals, which had practices more like traditional journals.76
+According to another study, the most rigorous peer review, "as measured by their [journals'] reliance on external reviewers," was largely by traditional publishers, and that, in contrast, "full open access journals tended to depend heavily on editorial staff only for peer review," except for two subsets of open access journals-BioMed Central (BMC) and Internet Scientific Publications (ISP) journals, which had practices more like traditional journals.80 On the other hand, a study